 - Erasmus Mundus EMLex programme

 - Erasmus Mundus Scholarship

 - EMLex (without Erasmus Mundus)

 The Erasmus Mundus EMLex offers an excellent international programme of study which is globally unique and highly attractive due to various activities.
 During the two-year programme, students will spend the second semester together with all other students at one university, which changes every year.
 On request, it is possible to study at a third university of the EMLex consortium in the third semester.
 In the 1st and 4th semester studies take place at the so-called home university.
 Erasmus Mundus applicants have the opportunity to name their preferred choices for their home university; the selection committee distributes the applicants equally to the partner universities.

 The Erasmus Mundus programme is fee-based, i.e. students have to pay participation costs to the EMLex consortium for each semester.
 In return, the consortium pays for costs arising in the course of the studies, for example tuition and administration fees, health insurance, library fees, etc. In addition, it organizes a supporting programme.
 All students have to sign a Student Agreement before the beginning of their studies.

 2. Erasmus Mundus EMLex programme

 In order to participate in the Erasmus Mundus EMLex programme, students have to submit an application (see point 4 for requirements).
 A total of 32 university places are provided per intake.
-Applications for an Erasmus Mundus EMLex scholarship can be submitted until 1 March 2021 (see below for details).
+Applications for an Erasmus Mundus EMLex scholarship can be submitted from November 1, 2021 (see below for details).